Go To: 7 Card Stud - 7

 1. All players ante

-2. Each player is dealt two cards face-down (hole card) and one
+2. Each player is dealt two cards face-down (hole card) and one card face-up (door card)

 3. First betting round